adamlean/musicartist-reactapp/README.md

 # 🎧 Music Artist | Beatstore Website — React Project

 This is a modern, responsive web application for music producers and beatmakers to showcase and sell their beats online.
-Built with **React**, this project is inspired by industry-style beatstores like [Dextah](https://dextah.com) and similar platforms.
+Built with **React**, this project is inspired by industry-style beatstores like [Dextah](https://dextah.com) and similar platforms..

 ---